oos/omarosullivan.com/content/contact.md

 title: "Contact"
 ---

-Drop me a line if you want to say Hi :)
+Drop me an email if you want to say Hi :)

 hello@omarosullivan.com